ModelFront docs > ModelFront API docs

 The response time is similar to a machine translation API.

-If you want to reduce latency, you should probably still send batch requests.
+For the best latency, you should send batch requests.
 You can reduce latency by sending requests from near or within Google datacenters in North America and Western Europe.

 If you require dedicated GPUs, large batches, accelerated autoscaling or on-prem models, contact us.